UA-141369524-4

 Getting to the Root of It All (The Ego)

-So, my growing up daily around American friends as a first-generation American, I leaned into being touchy-feely with my friends.
+So, my growing up daily around American friends as a first-generation American, I leaned into and went out of my way at time to be touchy-feely with my friends.

-This can quiet our primitive ego minds that in any weak moment, can deceive and slip us into fearful thoughts.
+Love can quiet our primitive ego minds that in any weak moment can deceive and slip us into unhealthy ego fearful thoughts.

 I know I did that for years, I allowed my brain to go where it wanted thinking those were my thoughts.
 Ha! …but, when you know better, you do better (said the wise poet Maya Angelou).

-If the cunning ego in your mind is something you aren’t yet aware about, figuring that out can be a Life Changer for you and save you years of wasting time in negative, unproductive thoughts.
+If the cunning-tricking part of ego in your mind is something you aren’t yet aware about, figuring that out can be a Life Changer for you and save you years of wasting time in negative, unproductive thoughts.

-They are immigrants like so many are today.
-And just by that one-word description, you can guess they had struggles, like most of us have, whether we admit to ourselves or not.
+They are immigrants like so many in America are today.
+And just by that one-word description, you can guess they had struggles like most of us have, whether we admit to ourselves or not.

 They grew up during hardships and heard the sound of bombings living on a Pacific island where they didn’t go to school for several years, sharing some similarities to the pandemic world we’ve experienced in 2020.